cortext/patstat/applicants classification/README.md

 **2’109.217** Firms detected from prob_legal

 Then we detected 2'109.217 firms.
 Now The tables prob_person and prob_legal are cleaner.
-The next was built a sample with >3000 records from each datasets (prob_person and prob_legal), we analyze them and detected that inside prob_person there were still some companies with common identifiers such as "the", "of" etc. Therefore we build another list with firms identifiers that's covered this kind of cases, you can find the list here.
+The next was built a sample with more than 3000 records from each datasets (prob_person and prob_legal), we analyze them and detected that inside prob_person there were still some companies with common identifiers such as "the", "of" etc. Therefore we build another list with firms identifiers that's covered this kind of cases, you can find the list here.
 We insert the result inside "Legal" table.

 **4.863** Matched